 Amazon has little Venus Fly Trap plants for about that $10 mark.
 They come in a gel that keeps them alive and sufficient until they start growing right out of the little glass terrarium they come in.
 My largest disappointment was that the little mouths and teeth that make the plant so fascinating were not quite visible yet.
 The carnivorous plant is still absolutely fascinating, and I would absolutely spend the $10 again to get my hands on one of these.
 You can purchase one here.
 In future years, I would just plan a little ahead and order a few months in advance.

 The company that sells these little wonders is called Bloomify Tech.
-They have ample information about caring for these maintenance free little plants.
+They have ample information about caring for these maintenance-free little plants.
 Not to mention they are aiding in creating a fantastic bug activity for preschoolers.

 Most of the curriculum that I found centered around upper elementary students.
-The graphs, charts, and activities were over complicated for 4-5 year old’s.
+The graphs, charts, and activities were over-complicated for 4-5 years old’s.
 I wanted to teach about the little Venus plant in a way that encouraged literacy discovery and comprehension.
 It is also a lovely bug activity for preschoolers that will stretch their learning skills just a wee bit.